 Welcome to the University Honors Program at Georgia Southern University.
 We provide an enhanced educational environment for bright and motivated students who seek a distinctive and challenging undergraduate experience.
 The Program is designed as a “college within a college” where students have access to smaller classes and enriching seminars and, at the same time, enjoy the opportunities provided by a large, complex, comprehensive university.

 Students in the University Honors Program engage in a variety of experiences that facilitate the education of the whole person.
 While the life of the mind is at the core of the educational experience, we also offer leadership development opportunities, co-curricular events, and service-learning opportunities.
 In fact, our experiential learning program allows students to apply their knowledge and skills in a real-world environment on campus and in the local community.
 These kinds of learning opportunities help ideas come to life and make for a more rewarding and meaningful undergraduate education.
 The entirety of the University Honors Program experience rests on our Four Foundations:

 Through our pages you will read about the opportunities available to our students, the great faculty who make these opportunities happen, and the many accomplishments resulting from the work of our students and faculty.

-Last updated: 11/23/2016
+Last updated: 3/6/2018